sayeraselvan/Multi_omics/README.md

-# few custom made scripts for the multi-omics dataset (has to be updated)
+# few custom made scripts for the multi-omics dataset